DefeatOf13/RollTheDice-3DS/README.md

 # How to run

 [3DS]
+1. Build the .3dsx file or download it from [here](https://github.com/DefeatOf13/RollTheDice-3DS/releases/download/v1.0/roll-the-dice.3dsx)
-1. Place the built .3dsx file in rootofthesdcard/3ds folder
+2. Place the file in the rootofthesdcard/3ds folder
-2. Open The Homebrew Launcher on your console
+3. Open The Homebrew Launcher on your console
-3. Select roll-the-dice
+4. Select roll-the-dice

 [Citra]
+1. Build the .3dsx file or download it from [here](https://github.com/DefeatOf13/RollTheDice-3DS/releases/download/v1.0/roll-the-dice.3dsx)
-1. Open Citra
+2. Open Citra
-2. Locate the .3dsx file
+3. Locate the .3dsx file
-3. Open it
+4. Open it

 # Credits
 - DefeatOf13